GeekyAnts/firestore-react/README.md

-# [UNMAITAINED] We are no more maintaing this repo!
+# [UNMAINTAINED] We are no more maintaing this repo!

 # Firestore Data Provider for React Component